-Director, Regulatory Affairs
+Vice President, Regulatory Affairs

 Prior to joining Greenleaf, Samantha gained policy and advocacy experience at Management Sciences for Health (MSH).
-She also previously volunteered with Arts for Dementia, an organization in London, England that provides art and music therapy for individuals living with Dementia and Alzheimer’s disease.
+She also previously volunteered with Arts for Dementia, an organization in London, England, that provides art and music therapy for individuals living with dementia and Alzheimer’s disease.